What are the responsibilities of a juror?

 Once you have been sworn in, you are ofﬁcially a juror.
 Your conduct as a juror during the trial is extremely important.
 A person’s freedom or livelihood may be affected by your actions.

-- Jurors are allowed to take notes on the trial ONLY upon order of the trial justice.
+• Jurors are allowed to take notes on the trial ONLY upon order of the trial judge.

-- Do not read accounts of the trial in the newspaper or listen to them on television or radio.
+• Do not read accounts of the trial in the newspaper or listen to them on television or the radio.

-- If anyone tries to talk about the case, refuse to listen and report the incident to the judge at the earliest possible time.
+• If anyone tries to talk to you about the case, refuse to listen and report the incident to the judge at the earliest possible time.